laravel/docs/cashier-paddle.md

         ->withMetadata(['key' => 'value'])
         ->create();

-There's two reserved keys on this which are internally being used to create your subscription model from the `subscription_created` webhook: `customer_id` & `subscription_name`.
+There are two reserved keys which are internally used to create your subscription model from the `subscription_created` webhook: `customer_id` & `subscription_name`.

 <a name="checking-subscription-status"></a>
 ### Checking Subscription Status